acisops/acis_anomaly_pages/source/door_b_enb.rst

 * Contact the GOT Duty Officer to inform that we need the dump data as soon as possible and to email or call us when the dump file is available.
-* Process the dump data and make sure that there is nothing anomalous in the data *BEFORE* the shutdown.
+* Process the dump data and make sure that there is nothing anomalous in the data *BEFORE* the anomaly.
 We want to know if a new occurrence looks just like the previous occurrences.
   If yes, it should appear as if in one frame the door mechanism was enabled.
 * Once analysis of the dump data is complete, convene a telecon at the next reasonable moment with the ACIS team and review the diagnosis.
 The MIT ACIS team (Peter Ford, Bob Goeke, Mark